sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-approval-flow/codejam-05-spa-approval-flow.md

     This value can now be used elsewhere in the process.

-    >Note: If you get an error at this step, redo the **Step 2: Update inputs** of this tutorial.
+    >If you get an error at this step, redo the **Step 2: Update inputs** of this tutorial.

 6. Click **Apply**.